-The new government has said it will put Missions at the heart of everything it does as it seeks to achieve long-term renewal, focused on tackling complex societal challenges that will make a meaningful difference to people's everyday lives.
-Achieving these ambitious outcomes requires a new way of doing government, combining the best of policy and evaluation.
+The new government has said it will put Missions at the heart of everything it does as it seeks to achieve long-term renewal, through tackling complex societal challenges that will make a meaningful difference to people's everyday lives.
+Achieving these outcomes requires a new way of working in government that combines the best of policy development and evaluation.
 In support of these aims, this fellowship will be hosted by the ETF and MDU.
 This opportunity is one of five fellowships that will be hosted by the ETF and MDU, creating a sub-cohort of Mission-led policy fellows working at the centre of government.